Important Masterclass

 McNair Dallas Law

-Older Couple taking a selfie, while living with Dementia.
+Older Couple taking a selfie.

 About one in 10 U.S. adults over 65 has dementia and even more have mild cognitive impairment, updated national estimates suggested.